The-Anthony-Chou/utils/apple_scripts/readme.md

-# useful apple scripts for adding to the finder
+# useful apple scripts to add to the finder window

 To use these, open "/Applications/Utilities/Script Editor.app", create a new document, copy and paste the code in.